ArcanaFramework/arcana/docs/source/alternative_stores.rst

 When subclassing :class:`.DataStore`, the following abstract methods must be overridden to implement the appropriate functionality of the data store.
-For a reference implementation please see :class:`arcana.data.stores.common.FileSystem`.
+For a reference implementation please see :class:`arcana.common.data.FileSystem`.

 .. autoclass:: arcana.core.data.store.DataStore
     :noindex: